DevOps Tools Report 2020

 Teams can use Maven’s project object model (POM) and set of plugins to build projects with a unified build system.
 Once your team is familiar with how one Maven project builds, you’ll know how all Maven projects build, saving time when trying to navigate numerous projects.

 Visual Studio for Windows and Mac has built-in compiler tools for all .NET languages.
-Use it to create builds immediately and test them in a debugger; run multi-processor builds for C++ and C# projects; customize different aspects of the build system.
+Use it to create builds immediately and test them in a debugger; run multi-processor builds for C++ and C# projects; and customize different aspects of the build system.
 You can use its MSBuild command line tool to automate builds in your CI/CD pipeline, or use the CMake tool to run C++ builds for Windows and Linux.

 Gradle is an open source build automation system that helps teams build, automate and deliver better software faster.
 Developers can use Gradle to write in Java, C++, Python, etc., and package for deployment on any platform.
 Gradle’s ecosystem of plugins and integrations help teams scale automation.
 Model, integrate and systematize the delivery of your software from end to end, and scale-out development with fast builds.
 Gradle offers many features from compiling avoidance to advanced caching, to enabling continuous delivery.